Learning how to spot and critique flaws is the most important skill that you need to develop to succeed on the LSAT logical reasoning section.

 Inference/Conclusion: Therefore a melon has seeds.

 A deductive argument is an argument where the premises give complete support for the conclusion.
 This is a matter of the form of the argument, not the content.
-Like the Obama argument above, valid deductive arguments need not actually be true in real life in order to be valid.
+Like the Obama argument above, valid deductive arguments need not actually be true in real life to be valid.
 The thing to remember about deductive arguments: if the premises are true, the conclusion must be true as well.

 Now let’s look at an invalid deductive argument.
 With invalid deductive arguments, even if the premises are true, the conclusion is not necessarily true.
 Here’s that in action: